 In my opinion the system of internal control provides reasonable assurance regarding the effective, efficient and economic exercise of the Authority's functions.
-During 2016/17 there has been continued improvement to Bucks & Milton Keynes Fire Authority's system of internal control through the on-going development of policies and procedures covering the key control processes.
-This demonstrates a positive direction of travel towards robust and effective internal control and risk management that will facilitate the effective exercise of the Authority's functions.
+During 2017/18 there has been continued improvement to Bucks & Milton Keynes Fire Authority's system of internal control through the on-going development of policies and procedures covering the key control processes.
+This demonstrates a continued robust and effective internal control and risk management environment that will facilitate the effective exercise of the Authority's functions.